kadalu/rfcs/text/0001-external-gluster-storage.md

 ## Detailed design

-The need is further discussed in : https://github.com/kadalu/kadalu/issues/36
+The need is further discussed in: [github.com/kadalu/kadalu/issues/36](https://github.com/kadalu/kadalu/issues/36)

 ### Connect to remote Glusterd from CSI pods
 Accept the storage configuration with just Volume name and list of primary node and backup nodes, as mentioned in the Github issue.